NishargShah/eslint-config-airbnb-extended/packages/eslint-config-airbnb-extended/README.md

 First, you need to decide whether you want to use the `legacy` config or the `extended` config.
 If you're not sure about the difference between the two, you can refer to the [Extended vs Legacy Config](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#difference-between-extended-vs-legacy-config) for a brief explanation.
 For more information specifically about the Legacy config, check out the [Legacy Config](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#legacy-config).
 If you decide to use the Extended config, you can proceed with the steps below.
 Otherwise, feel free to switch to the Legacy config if that better fits your requirements.

-You can choose whether to **install** or **not install** based on your needs.
+Once you've completed the selection steps in `create-airbnb-x-config`, you'll be prompted to choose whether or not to **install dependencies** based on your preferences:

-- If you choose **installation**, the package will automatically detect your project's package manager and install all the required dependencies.
+- If you choose **to install**, the tool will automatically detect your project's package manager and install all required dependencies for you.
-- If you choose **no installation**, you’ll get the necessary commands to install the dependencies manually.
+- If you choose **not to install**, you'll receive the appropriate commands to install the dependencies manually.

+After that, you'll be asked whether you want the tool to **generate an `eslint.config.mjs` file** for you:

+- If you agree, the file will be created automatically.
+- If not, you’ll need to create the file yourself.

-After completing the steps, you’ll get a **GitHub URL** for the configuration template.
-Go to the URL, copy the content, and paste it into your `eslint.config.mjs` file.
-The template provided will depend on your earlier choices.
+At the end of the process, you’ll be given a **GitHub URL** containing your ESLint configuration template.
+If you chose **not** to auto-generate the config file, simply visit the URL, copy the template, and paste it into your `eslint.config.mjs` file.
+The content of the template will reflect the options you selected earlier.

 ### Manual Installation (Not Recommended)